John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 ## **Variables**

-Variables are like small boxes in a computer's memory where we can store values and change them overtime.
-They are particularly useful if you would like to store a literal instead of re-typing it every time, or to store the result of an operation for example `21 +314` in order to use it in another operation.
-Variables have a **name** and a **value**.
+Variables are like small boxes in a computer's memory where values can be stored and changed overtime.
+They are particularly useful for storing a literal instead of re-typing it every time, or storing the result of an operation, for example `21 +314` in order to use it in another operation at a later point.
+Variables are composed of a **name** and a **value**.

-To create a variable in Python, you simply write the name and use the `=` operator to assign a value:
+To create a variable in Python, simply write the name you wish to use and use the `=` operator to assign it a value:

 ```python
 variable_name = value #the value can be any literal, a variable or another expressions.
 ```

+The value can be a literal, an operation, another variable , or a more complex expression.

-The following line will create a variable named *sum* and store the result `335` in memory:
+For instance, the following line will create a variable named *sum* and store the result `335` in memory:

 ```python
 sum = 21 + 314
 ```

-Like to mathematics, variables in programming represent quantities than can be changed.
-You can use simple names just like in math `x`, `y` to refer to your variables, but it is preferable to give them a name that is more descriptive of what they represent.
+Similar to mathematics, variables in programming represent quantities than can change.
+While, you can use simple names just like  `x`, `y`  in math, it is preferable to give variables a name that is more descriptive of what they represent.
 In programming, you should always aim at having code that is easy to read and understand.
 For example, using the variable `t` to represent a temperature reading could lead to confusion because `t` could also mean time, or any other quantity.
 It is therefore more meaningful to use `temperature`.
 You may also use abbreviations, so long as they are commonly known (e.g: `max` for the maximum, `min` for the minimum, `avg` for average)

 ```python
 t = 23.0            # t could mean anything